Angular vs React 2020 : Which JS Framework your Project Requires?

 Selecting between the two frontend platforms like Angular vs React for the projects is a matter of debate.
 The reason why we call it a debate is because we want to minimize the confusion.
 Having said that, a good number of our clients ask us to suggest the best frontend framework.

 However, we cannot define best, but we can surely analyze which is better in which situations.
-In this blog, we are going to discuss the two most loved frontend frameworks: Angular and React.
-Welcome to the party!
+In this blog, we are going to discuss the two most loved frontend frameworks.
+So, Angular or React?
+Let’s check it out.